You’re a startup founder, and you started a SaaS business… Your goal: Create change that will be noticed…

 Where in your SaaS business are you running the most significant risk of being overconfident?
 What could you change today to address that?

-In Summary – Towards predictable SaaS Traction
+In Summary – Towards a predictable Traction business model

 Getting traction is challenging in various stages of your business.
 Keeping it and making it predictable is even more challenging.